JeffersonLab/myquery/README.md

 and the jsonp function name returned will be _&lt;function name&gt;_.

 ### Event Types
 Use the 'd' parameter to limit events to updates only.
 The primary event type is an 'update', which is a normal data value.
-Other event types are informational and replace the 'v' field with one of the following strings:
+Other event types are informational and set the 't' field with one of the following strings:

-Disconnection (DIS) Events
+Disconnection Events
-   - DIS_NETWORK_DISCONNECTION
+   - NETWORK_DISCONNECTION
-   - DIS_ARCHIVING_OF_CHANNEL_TURNED_OFF
+   - ARCHIVING_OF_CHANNEL_TURNED_OFF
-   - DIS_ARCHIVER_SHUTDOWN
+   - ARCHIVER_SHUTDOWN
-   - DIS_UNKNOWN_UNAVAILABILTY
+   - UNKNOWN_UNAVAILABILTY

-Miscellaneous (MIS) Events
+Miscellaneous Events
-   - MIS_ORIGIN_OF_CHANNELS_HISTORY
+   - ORIGIN_OF_CHANNELS_HISTORY
-   - MIS_CHANNELS_PRIOR_DATA_MOVED_OFFLINE
+   - CHANNELS_PRIOR_DATA_MOVED_OFFLINE
-   - MIS_CHANNELS_PRIOR_DATA_DISCARDED
+   - CHANNELS_PRIOR_DATA_DISCARDED